GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/08.671-680/05.When-Wilt-Thou-Save-the-People/docs.md

 ---
+title: |
-title: 675.
-When Wilt Thou Save the People?
+    675. When Wilt Thou Save the People? - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 675.
+When Wilt Thou Save the People?.
+When wilt Thou save the people?
+O God of mercy, when?
+Not kings and lords, but nations!
+Not thrones and crowns, but men!
+Flowers of Thy heart, O God, are they;  Let them not pass, like weeds, away,  Their heritage a sunless day.
+God save the people!
+    keywords:  |
-    keywords: Church Hymnal, When Wilt Thou Save the People?, When wilt Thou save the people?,
+        Church Hymnal 1941, adventhymnals, advent hymnals, When Wilt Thou Save the People?, When wilt Thou save the people?.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 675. WHEN WILT THOU SAVE THE PEOPLE?
+####  Church Hymnal 1941,

 ```txt
 1.